 I’m a visual artist based in Halifax, Nova Scotia, Canada.
 I’ve been an active photographer since 2008, with extensive experience in fine art, product, macro, and still-life photography.
 I'm also a drawing artist working in digital and traditional mediums.

 I’m originally from Uruguay, born in 1966.
 I lived there until 1990 when my dreams of seeing more of the world became a reality.
-For 14 years I traveled to and lived in many places until arriving in the amazing country of Canada in 2004, where I decided to settle.
+For 14 years I travelled to and lived in many places until arriving in the amazing country of Canada in 2004, where I decided to settle.
 It has now become my home.

 I have loved music since I was young.
 I used to save money to buy vinyl records and spend endless hours listening to them.
 It was a time of discovery and innocence, where I would listen to all genres of music.
 And I remember noticing the records had a small tag on the cover that said, “Art is culture” (el arte es cultura).
 Even as an 8-year-old, I understood its meaning and importance, and, most importantly, I identified with it.
 A few decades later I still consider art as a very important part of everyone’s life, including my own.